samdalvai/samdalvai/README.md

 <img src="https://raw.githubusercontent.com/blackcater/blackcater/master/images/Hi.gif" width="50">
 </h1>

-I am currently studying **Computer Science** at the [Free University of Bolzano](https://www.unibz.it/en/faculties/computer-science/bachelor-computer-science/), I like to learn new things and "it just works" is never enough for me.
+I graduated with a Bachelor's degree in **Computer Science** at the [Free University of Bolzano](https://www.unibz.it/en/faculties/computer-science/bachelor-computer-science/), I enjoy learning new technologies and am passionate about both front-end and back-end development.

+> <cite>Knowing that something "just works" is never enough for me.</cite>

 <p>Ask me about anything</p>